MetaMask/contract-metadata/README.md

-# Ethereum Contract Metadata
+# @metamask/contract-metadata

-A mapping of checksummed ethereum addresses to metadata, like names, and images of those addresses' logos.
+A mapping of checksummed Ethereum contract addresses to metadata, like names, and images of their logos.

 All address keys follow the [EIP 55 address checksum format](https://github.com/ethereum/EIPs/issues/55).